data-apis/scipy-2023-presentation/paper.rst

   support, and tailored use cases, such as deep learning), and merging into a single array library is neither practical nor realistic.

-- Implement a backend or runtime switching system to be able to switch from one array library to another with a single setting or line of code.
-While potentially feasible, array consumers may need to modify code in order to ensure optimal performance and behavior.
+- Implement a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
+While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior.

 - Support mixing multiple array libraries in function calls.
 Mixing array libraries requires defining hierarchies and specifying rules for device